lilive/Freeplane-Jumper/README.md

 The goal is to provide a quick way to search for nodes, fully keyboard driven.

+> :bell: **Jumper is a young add-on** (but don't worry, you can't loose datas using it)**.
+> It may be improved.
+Let me know what you think or propose improvements !**
+> I will really appreciate any feedback.
+They will help to keep me motivated to improve or maintain the add-on.
+> Do you use it ?
+Just let me know :smile:.
+You can write to me in [this github thread](https://github.com/lilive/Freeplane-Jumper/issues/1) or in this [dedicated discussion](https://sourceforge.net/p/freeplane/discussion/758437/thread/e7b4594c02/) in the Freeplane forum.

 ## Features

 - Search in any part of the nodes (core text, details, notes, attributes)